music-for-westies/blog/_posts/2022-07-24-what-is-wcs-music.md

 > "The timing of the rhythm in the music should be compatible with the timing of a basic triple step".

+## Tempo

+with the typical range being 85 to 115.

+Anecdotally, I hear that popular WCS music has gotten slower over the last few decades, so an interesting topic for a future post would be to collect as many old playlists as I can find, and compare the average tempo to that of the historical pop charts.

 <br>